WilliamWilliamsI/BC-and-DC/Homeworks/Homework_1/H1_Proejct/README.md

 H1_Proejct/
 ├── docs/
     ├── Homework_1.pdf # The need of homework 1.
-    ├── Homework_1.docx # The report of homework 1.
     └── Images.pptx # The images of homework 1.
 ├── src/ # The source codes (code framework is following the maven framework).
     ├── main.java/ # The main classes.